 When your cat starts to lose their vision, you might start to worry about how much harder it will get to care for them.
-Luckily, going blind isn’t nearly as big of a deal to your cat as it would be to you.
-Cats already rely so much on their refined smell and hearing that they can simply fall back on these other senses.
+Fortunately, going blind isn’t nearly as big of a deal to your cat as it would be to you.
+Cats already rely so much on their whiskers, refined hearing, and smell that they can simply fall back on these other senses.

 Granted, losing your vision is still tough, even for a cat.
 To help you and your cat get through the transition, we’ve gathered eight helpful tips that will allow you to easily care for your blind cat and make their life just as good as it was before they lost their vision.